vpenso/mesos-example/INSTALL.md

 ## Configuration

-Baisc configuration of all nodes:
+Basic configuration of all nodes:

 ```bash
 # add mesosphere RPM repo, disable IPv6 and security